Which insurance companies have the best policies for the Bank On Yourself Concept?

 One well-known company that you’ll sometimes hear suggested for the Bank On Yourself Concept because of it’s dividend-paying track record pays policyowners a different dividend on the money they have borrowed.
 The company is quick to warn you how much your dividend will be lowered if you don’t pay the loan back immediately.
 And to make matters worse, this company lowers their agents’ commission if their clients have what the company deems “too many” policy loans.

 But using your cash values to become your own source of financing is one of the most popular benefits of the Bank On Yourself Concept.
-How much help do you think you’ll get from a financial representative who’s going to take a commission cut for helping you put your policy to work for you while you’re alive?
+How much help do you think you’ll get from a financial representative whose company cuts their commission if they help you put your policy to work for you while you’re alive?

 3. The companies offer a flexible Paid-Up Additions Rider (“PUAR”).
-At least 50% of your premium will typically be directed into this Rider, which makes your cash value grow up to 40 times faster than a policy that does not include this Rider.
+At least 50% of your premium will typically be directed into this Rider, which makes your cash value grow significantly faster than a policy that does not include this Rider.

 Most companies that offer this Rider don’t give you a lot of flexibility in paying it.
-Bank On Yourself Professionals recommend companies that allow you to pay a portion of your PUAR premium when and how you want, and you can make partial payments or skip payments and be able to make up for them later.
+A Bank On Yourself Professional can recommend companies that allow you to pay a portion of your PUAR premium when and how you want, and you can make partial payments or skip payments and be able to make up for them later.
 In addition, you can typically withdraw your paid-up additions and put them back in later.

 Many insurance agents and financial representatives don’t know much about this Rider – or won’t tell you about it if they do – because it reduces their commission by 50-70%.

 4. The life insurance company understands and supports the Bank On Yourself Concept.

 5. The insurance companies recommended by the Bank On Yourself Professionals are among the financially strongest in the country, as determined by several different independent rating agencies.

 Is there a list of insurance companies recommended for Bank On Yourself?